ska-telescope/ska-tangoctl/docs/src/HOWTO.md

 #### tangoctl.json

-This file should reside in the same directory as `tangoctl.py`.
+This file should reside in the same directory as `tangoctl`.
 Here is an example:

 ```
 {